bruj0/vault-plugin-auth-u2f/README.md

 Internally its the unique ID that will be used as a key to save all the data for future authentication.

-There is no expected format, only that its in simple ascii.
+There is no expected format, only that its in simple ascii and url safe.

+This ID will have to be known by the person to be authenticated, could be an email or a PIN.

 Finishing with another POST to `auth/<u2f>/registerResponse` with a payload of the protocol data signed by the device when the user presses the physical button.